rundeck/docs/docs/learning/howto/egress-proxy.md

 	ENV RD_USER admin
 	ENV RD_PASSWORD admin
 	```
-	This file allows you to build a custom container, adding the RD CLI tool tothe Rundeck base container.
+	This file allows you to build a custom container, adding the RD CLI tool to the Rundeck base container.
 3. Create a new directory called "conf" and create a new file called "`nginx_denylist.conf`" with the following content:
 	```
 	user www-data;